-- B. Every day, subject to prior approval by the District Board of Directors, appointed by the President of the United States or the Governor of California for a public fast, Thanksgiving, or holiday. - C. Holidays falling on Saturday are observed on the preceding Friday.
+- B. Every day, subject to prior approval by the District Board of Directors, appointed by the President of the United States or the Governor of California for a public fast, - C. Holidays falling on Saturday are observed on the preceding Friday.
 Holidays falling on Sunday are observed on the following Monday.
 Holidays falling during periods of paid leave, such as vacation or sick leave shall not be deducted from the accumulated leave time.
-Holidays falling on an employee's scheduled day off shall be added to the employee's vacation balance. - D. Continuous operations shift employees who work on a Saturday or Sunday on which a holiday would normally fall, will be paid at the holiday rate.
-The Friday preceding or Monday following shall not be considered a holiday for continuous operations shift employees. - E. A continuous shift operator who works four (4) hours or less on a shift falling on a holiday shall be compensated by adding eight (8) hours to their accumulated vacation leave balance instead of holiday pay. - F. When work is required on a holiday, such time shall be compensated at the rate of two (2) times the regular rate of pay including premium pay for shift differential, or any other pay differentials, plus the regular holiday pay to which the employee is entitled. - G. An employee in a leave without pay status immediately preceding and following the holiday will not be eligible to be compensated for the holiday. - H. When the holiday falls on an employee's regular day off, the employee will have eight (8) hours of vacation added to his/her vacation balance.
-Regardless of the employee's scheduled work hours for that regular day off (i.e., 9 hours or 10 hours), only eight (8) hours of vacation is added to the existing vacation balance.
+Holidays falling on an employee's scheduled day off shall be added to the employee's vacation balance. - D. When work is required on a holiday, such time shall be compensated at the rate of two (2) times the regular rate of pay including premium pay for shift differential, or any other pay differentials, plus the regular holiday pay to which the employee is entitled. - E. An employee must work or be on pre-authorized leave with pay the day immediately preceding and immediately following the holiday in order to be compensated for the holiday. - F. When the holiday falls on an employee's regular day off, the employee will have eight (8) hours of vacation added to his/her vacation balance.
+Regardless of the employee's scheduled work hours for that regular day off (e.g., 9 hours or 10 hours), only eight (8) hours of vacation is added to the existing vacation balance.